 - Appropriate sampling techniques, including whether respondents should be identified or anonymous

-- Appropriate survey methods, such as written questionnaires or telephone or personal interviews
+- Appropriate survey methods, such as written or web-based questionnaires or telephone or personal interviews

 - Appropriate contact protocols and use of incentives